RainbowDashboard/UPnP-Lib/README.md

-# UPnP-Lib
-Forward a Port with UPnP and pure Python script
+*The installtion require pip*

-Import UPnP and use this commands:
+import UPnP and use this command:

 For open port use:
 UPnP.port2forward(port, name)